-Email your completed proposal to ALCC@science.doe.gov.
-Proposals for 2013 ALCC are due 11:59 PM EST February 1st, 2013.
-Awards will be announced in May 2013 and allocations will begin July 1st 2013.
+Applications for 2015 ALCC are due 11:59 PM EST Tuesday February 3rd, 2015.
+Email your completed application to ALCC@science.doe.gov.
+PDF format is preferred but not required.
+Awards will be announced in May 2015 and allocations will begin July 1st 2015.

 - The computational approach and the performance of the codes that will be used.
 Include whether the application software already contains the models necessary to simulate the problem to be studied and if not, an estimate of the person months needed to add those capabilities, e.g. new force fields.

 - Curriculum Vitae of PI and Project Collaborators